wilsonliaows/docs/_docs/_recipes/triggers-docs.markdown

 ![Batch trigger](/_uploads/triggers-docs/batch_trigger_config.png)

+*Batch trigger with a batch size of 100*

 The job details for each trigger event will contain the specific details of only the first and last record in the list.

 [![https://gyazo.com/1813107b9965a759a4ab7ba92cad18ef](https://i.gyazo.com/1813107b9965a759a4ab7ba92cad18ef.gif)](https://gyazo.com/1813107b9965a759a4ab7ba92cad18ef)

+*Job details - trigger output for a batch of new accounts in Salesforce*

 As the batch trigger polls at a regular basis, each poll may fetch more or less than the batch size defined in the trigger.
 For example, when the following recipe was first started, 843 records were fetched from 1 Jan 2015, midnight PST.
 These records were broken up into 8 trigger events of 100 records each, and 1 trigger event of 43 records.
 The next poll, 5 minutes later, fetched only 2 new account records created.

 ![Batch trigger](/_uploads/triggers-docs/batch_trigger_job_report.png)

+*Custom job report displaying account batches' details - names of first and last accounts in the batch, as well as batch size*

 ## Scheduled triggers
 Scheduled triggers are executed at defined days and times, either hourly, daily, or monthly.

 ![Salesforce scheduled trigger schedules](/_uploads/triggers-docs/scheduled_trigger_schedules.png)

+*Various schedule options for Salesforce scheduled search trigger*

 When executed, records matching the search criteria will be returned, irrespective of whether the trigger had already picked it up in previous polls.
 These records will be returned in batches, with a user-defined maximum batch size.